-When you open the Rules Composer Action There are no rules listed The Rule Statements table has a single empty row.
+Add a business rule to be associated with the selected Rule Task open the Rules Composer There are no rules listed The Rule Statements table has a single empty row.
 Select the Business Rule in the Browser window and drag it onto this empty row.
 Another empty row is automatically created underneath the first row.
 Drag the next Business Rule from the Browser window onto the Rule Statements table.
 There are rules listed The 'Rule Statements' table has no empty rows.
 Click on the 'No' column and select the 'Add Row' context menu option; an empty row is added to the table.
 Drag a Business Rule from the Browser window onto the table.